 We have been road testing a robotic vacuum here, something that I have always liked the idea of but have never been convinced that it would actually work.
+I love the idea of housework being made easier, and any time saving devices that can do that will get a big thumbs up from me, but do these actually work?
 So when the team at eufy got in touch asking me if I’d be interested in a RoboVac 11 review, I jumped at the chance, keen to test it out and share my findings with you.

 RoboVac 11 – “The Best-Selling, Best-Rated, Best-Valued Robotic Vacuum”

 Vacuums for up to 1.5 hours

 4 specialized vacuuming modes

 Extra accessories included

 Setting up the Robovac 11